About us

 Why work with us: We invite participants and supporters to try something new: join our creative community, use our media platforms and networking tools to connect with like-minded individuals, find inspiration in the combination of art and science, and get involved in wildlife conservation.

-Financials: We share most of the funds we raise (90% or more) with our community!
+Financials: We share most (90% or more) of the funds we raise with our community!
 For more please visit our Donate Page.

 Impact: Since our founding, we have supported over 1400 program participants from 36 countries and reached 40,000 people with our exhibitions, media content, and public events.
 Our art-sci work has featured a variety of animal species, ranging from moths and tropical frogs to beavers and whales, as well as larger issues like mapping unrecognized Indigenous lands and sharing water rights.